-About the Redstone Speedtest
+About the Redcentric Speedtest

 The results are calculated and displayed after the test completes, Redcentric is also able to view historical statistics of your Speed tests if you have any queries with the results.

 Interpret Your results

 Your service from Redcentric will have a specified bandwidth, given in bits/second.
 This is referred to as Throughput and is the maximum available bit rate that is physically transferred across the media.